Angling Resources and Information Centre

 • For Seniors 65 years of age and over, the Wildlife Conservation Fund is $13/yr plus HST;

-• For the Family Five-day Fishing License, the Wildlife Conservation Fund fee is $5 plus HST;
+• For the Family Five-day Fishing Licence, the Wildlife Conservation Fund fee is $5 plus HST;

 • Youth under the age of 16 are exempt from the WCF fee

-• NEW!
-Active Canadian Forces members and Canadian Forces veterans are exempt from the WCF fee.
+• Active Canadian Forces members and Canadian Forces veterans are exempt from the WCF fee.

 Where can I buy a fishing licence?

-or from Angling Licence Vendors (61KB) in communities across PEI.
+or from Angling Licence Vendors (<1MB) in communities across PEI.

 Species:

-Angling questions concerning salt water species (for example, mackerel and striped bassshould be directed to the Department of Fisheries and Oceans (1-506-851-6227).
+Angling questions concerning salt water species (for example, mackerel (link is external) and striped bass (link is external)should be directed to the Department of Fisheries and Oceans (link is external) (1-506-851-6227).
+You can also visit the Department of Fisheries and Oceans Recreational Fisheries (link is external) website to learn more about local salt water species.

 Where can I access fishing spots?